abdullahzulfiqar653/PythonForGoogleDrive/README.md

 **make and activate environment for project using command given**

-1: **making environment and installing dependencies on macOS/Linux/Windows**
+**making environment and installing dependencies on macOS/Linux/Windows**

-i: pip install pipenv
+1: `pip install pipenv`
-ii: pipenv install
+2: `pipenv install`

-after that use the command **pipenv --venv** so will have the interpretar path.
+after that use the command: `pipenv --venv` so will have the interpretar path.
 Select interpreter from this path and activate the environment

 **Setup client_secrets.json**